 Once upon a time, not so long ago, two friends sat down and moaned about the state of the world and the barrage of plastic and rubbish blighting our rivers and oceans.
-But what could one person do?
-That one person discovered 'plogging' and suggested that maybe some others could pop along and join us.
+But what could two people do?
+Well we discovered 'plogging' and suggested that maybe some others could pop along and join us.

 Plogolution were delighted to be interviewed by Rod Liddle for the Sunday Times online.
 Rod even got involved in a little central London plog!